ncasaux/camel-plantuml/README.md

 #### 1. Download the jar :
 Download (or build) the jar which matches the Camel version you use from [here](https://github.com/ncasaux?tab=packages&repo_name=camel-plantuml)

+There is a version for the two Camel major versions.
+Both versions uses Java `1.8`.

+If you use Camel **2.x**:

+Jar to use is `camel2-plantuml-jar-{{version}}.jar`.
+It has been built with Camel version `2.20.4`.
+The jar is a OSGi bundle, and can be used with Apache ServiceMix/Apache Karaf.

+If you use Camel **3.x**:

+Jar to use is `camel3-plantuml-jar-{{version}}.jar`.
+It has been built with Camel version `3.4.4`.
+The jar is a OSGi bundle, and can be used with Apache ServiceMix/Apache Karaf.

 #### 2. Add the dependency to your project:
 If you use Camel **2.x**: